fabiog1901/IoT-predictive-maintenance/README.md

 ## Intro

 In this workshop, you will build a full OT to IT workflow.
-Below is the architecture diagram, showing all the components you will setup over the next 8 lab excercises.
+Below is the architecture diagram, showing all the components you will setup over the next 8 lab exercises.
 While the diagram divides the components according to their location (factory, regional or datacenter level) in this workshop all such components will reside in one single host.

 ![](./images/iot-1.jpg)